 While MOS commissioning as a whole is completed and MOS projects are regularly observed, some telescope design features are placing restrictions on optimal MOS performance.
-An issue is that field rotation is open-loop on SALT by design (upgrades made in March 2018 will improve this).
+An issue is that field rotation is open-loop on SALT by design (upgrades made in March 2018 have improved this but is still being commissioned, see details below).
 There is typically a 0.03 degree drift in rotation during a 30 min track around the guide star, which would, at the edge of a field correspond to a spatial drift of 0.25".
 Experience has shown however that the rate is not constant, and can be more.
 An exception are very Southerly tracks where the rotation is at its smallest, and re-alignment is not necessary for at least 1h.
 For this reason we suggest the following: